 WHAT IS FOOD POISONING?

 Basically, it’s what happens when a person consumes food contaminated with harmful pathogens.
-Food poisoning becomes a risk when food comes into direct or indirect contact with viruses or bacteria that spark illness when ingested.
+Food poisoning becomes a risk when food comes into direct or indirect contact with viruses or bacteria that cause illness when ingested.

 - A person cuts an undercooked, contaminated steak and then cuts an apple without disinfecting the knife.

 - A person with the flu, cold, or other virus sneezes on a counter and doesn’t disinfect it.
-Someone then unknowingly uses the counter to make a sandwich without sterilizing the surface first, contaminating their food.

 - A person who has norovirus visits a buffet and touches several surfaces, including communal serveware, a stack of plates, and a napkin dispenser.
 Several people then touch the same surface before eating their food, transferring the germs that traveled from the sick person to the surfaces, then their hands, and into their bodies.